 Case Law: Sidheshwar Ganguly v.
-State of West Bengal AIR 1958 SC 143, the apex court held that consent of victim is immaterial when she happens to be under sixteen years of age on date of occurrence of the act of sexual intercourse.
-In absence of birth certificate the age could be determined by the facts and circumstances including physique of person.
+State of West Bengal AIR 1958 SC 143, the apex court held that the consent of the victim is immaterial when she happens to be under sixteen years of age on the date of occurrence of the act of sexual intercourse.
+In absence of birth certificate, the age could be determined by the facts and circumstances including the physique of the person.

-Furthermore, in case of Harpal Singh AIR 1981 SC 361, it was held that even if girl of fourteen years is willing party and invited the accused to have sexual intercourse, the accused would be liable for rape under this clause.
+Furthermore, in the case of Harpal Singh AIR 1981 SC 361, it was held that even if the girl of fourteen years is a willing to party and invited the accused to have sexual intercourse, the accused would be liable for rape under this clause.

 Another clause (7) to Section 375 IPC has been added vide the Criminal Law (Amendment) Ordinance, 2013 which is another exception and states:

-7. When person is unable to communicate consent.
+7. When a person is unable to communicate consent.

 A 15 years old girl, left her mother’s house and joined the accused because her mother has turned down the proposal of her marriage with the accused on the ground that she was too young.
 While she was with the accused he had sexual intercourse with her against her will

 A 15 years old girl, having been rebuked by her mother leaves her house.
-At railway station she met the accused who takes her to his house.
-He provides her clothes, money and ornaments at his house and has sexual intercourse with the girl with her consent.
+At the railway station, she met the accused who takes her to his house.
+He provides her clothes, money, and ornaments at his house and has sexual intercourse with the girl with her consent.

-In both the cases the accused is guilty of offence of rape under Section 375 Indian Penal code.
+In both cases, the accused is guilty of the offense of rape under Section 375 Indian Penal code.
 It stated that a man is said to have committed rape when he has sexual intercourse with a woman under sixteen years of age, with or without her consent’.
 The apex court held in Sidheshwar Ganguly v.
-State of west Bengal, that the consent of the victim is immaterial when she happens to be under sixteen years of age on the date of the occurrence.
+State of West Bengal, that the consent of the victim is immaterial when she happens to be under sixteen years of age on the date of the occurrence.
 Therefore, even if the girl is a willing party then also the person shall be liable under this section.

-In the above case the girl is below sixteen years of age, hence, the accused shall be liable under the offence of rape.
+In the above case, the girl is below sixteen years of age, hence, the accused shall be liable under the offense of rape.
 A man is said to have committed rape if he has sexual intercourse against the will of the girl which is stated in Section 375(D) of the Indian Penal Code.
-In first case, intercourse was committed without the girl’s will and in second with her consent but the liability shall be same in both the situations because the girl is less than sixteen years of age i.e. less than the consensual age in law.
+In the first case, intercourse was committed without the girl’s will and in second with her consent but the liability shall be the same in both the situations because the girl is less than sixteen years of age i.e. less than the consensual age in law.